Child support termination and when payments can stop are substantial and nuanced questions we often receive as child support lawyers.

 What is the “Age of Maturity” in Pennsylvania?

 The end of the child support order often catches parents by surprise, especially considering the order may have been in place for years.
 State law dictates when support orders should end.
 Most states, like Pennsylvania, will end the child support order when the child reaches the “age of maturity” which is typically when the child turns 18 or graduates high school – whichever comes later.
-In some states the “age of maturity” is 21.
+In some states the “age of maturity”, sometimes called “age of majority”, is 21.

 Can a Child Support Order be Terminated Early?

-The order can be terminated earlier if the child becomes emancipated.
+Not typically, although the order can be terminated early if the child becomes emancipated.
 Through a court process, a child can be emancipated because they are able to support themselves.
 This can coincide with the child leaving the home, joining the military, or getting married.

 Can a Child Support Order be Extended?

-Alternatively, the order can be extended past age 18 or 21 to provide child support while the child is in college or in cases where the child has special needs.
+Alternatively, the order can be extended past age 18 or 21 to provide child support in Pennsylvania while the child is in college or in cases where the child has special needs.

 Even though the child support order may include a termination date, it does not end automatically.
+In PA, The noncustodial parent must submit a modification petition to stop payments.
 You must take specific steps to terminate the agreement.
 Until the order is actually terminated, the noncustodial parent is obligated to continue payment.

-What Do I Need to Do to Terminate the Child Support Order?
+What Do I Need to Do to Terminate Child Support?